jhumelsine/jhumelsine.github.io/_posts/2025-08-01-abstract-factory.md

 # Gang of Four’s Introduction to Abstract Factory
 The Gang of Four (GoF) organized their book in four basic sections:
-* The initial 80 pages in which they lay out the foundations for design patterns with an overview as well as present a use case for a little context.
+* The initial 80 pages, which they lay out the foundations for design patterns with an overview as well as present a use case for a little context.
 * The [Creational Design Patterns](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html), which cataloged patterns useful in creating and assembling objects.
 They are the topic of this blog series.
 * The [Structural Design Patterns](https://refactoring.guru/design-patterns/structural-patterns), which catalog the structure of objects working together in repeating patterns.
 * The [Behavioral Design Patterns](), which catalog the behaviors that emerge from objects working together in repeating patterns.